copperwall/dotfiles/README.md

 * .Xdefaults for my rxvt-unicode configuration
 * .vimrc for my vim setup
 * .zshrc for my zsh shell config (uses oh-my-zsh)
+* deploy.sh copies all of the files into their respective directories